neckothy/manga-tools/README.md

 Since I'm rewriting these out of a much worse, all-in-one script I normally use, they might not be extensively tested.
 Make backups of your files and use at your own risk.
 Use `--dry-run` where applicable.

+### Most of these expect to be run from within the directory containing your images.
 ---

 Some related sources which may have helped with portions of this repo: